pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 The app uses [Spring Boot Data Geode](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/1.2.6.RELEASE/reference/htmlsingle/)
 (SBDG) to talk to the Tanzu GemFire service instance.
-The app implements some operations that capture pizza orders, as if for a pizza shop.
+The app provides a REST interface that lets a user view pizzas, place orders, and view an order.
 The app leverages Spring Web MVC controllers to expose data access operations.
-The REST interface permits an app user to order pizzas and view pizzas on order.

 Pizzas are stored in the Tanzu GemFire servers running within the Tanzu GemFire service instance.
 The app uses _Spring Data Repositories_ to store, access, and query data stored on the servers.
-There are two repositories, called _regions_ in Tanzu GemFire.
+The app stores data in two repositories `Pizza` and `Name` (repositories are referred to as regions in Tanzu GemFire).
 See [GemFire Basics](https://docs.pivotal.io/p-cloud-cache/1-11/index.html#GFBasics) for the briefest of introductions to Tanzu GemFire, and see [Region Design](https://docs.pivotal.io/p-cloud-cache/1-11/region-design.html) for a quick tour of Tanzu GemFire regions.

-This app specifies operations on the two regions:
+This app performs operations on two regions:

 - The `Pizza` region represents the pizzas on order.
 Each pizza has a unique name used as the key for the region entry.